ceceliastaggs/Practice-Repository---CL-Workshop/README.md

 ## Broader Impacts

 Through the development of a corpus dedicated to heritage language, researchers can begin to more easily access data on heritage Spanish.
-Given the current conditions researchers face due to the COVID-19 pandemic, the availability of corpora has become more important than ever as labs like my own are trying to navigate continuing research endeavors while maintaining safe social distancing and health practices.
+Given the current limitations researchers face due to the COVID-19 pandemic, the availability of corpora has become more important than ever as labs like my own are trying to navigate continuing research endeavors while maintaining safe social distancing and health practices.